techidaily/site-ai-voice/source/_posts/updated-in-2024-top-10-free-and-best-text-to-speech-generators.md

 Furthermore, you can either import the text from the device or you have the chance to generate text from this tool.
 It also lets users download speeches in MP3 or WAV formats.
 There is also a possibility to use multiple voices with one text.

 ![free-and-best-text-to-speech-generator-12.jpg](https://images.wondershare.com/virbo/images2023/new/free-and-best-text-to-speech-generator-12.jpg)

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jnITUsxMz5s?si=ohwRVH6eWhVnC6Xf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Frequently Asked Questions About Free Text to Voice Generators

 ### 1\. **How to select the quality-oriented text-to-speech generator?**

 There are several factors that you have to keep in mind for selecting the best-in-class text-to-speech generator tools.
 Initially, you need to ensure that the tool encompasses human-like voices for making speeches.
 Moreover, it should offer versatile options for customizing speech and text.

 You should also get language support along with intelligent pronunciation metrics with this.
 Other than that, make sure you are selecting a free tool, but if you want to buy the premium versions, the tool's features should be exceptional.

 ### 2\. **Which tool is known to be the exceptionally optimized and professional-grade text-to-speech generator?**

 Virbo is a tool that holds versatile recommendations and is known to be exceptionally helpful for generating speech from text.
 With this, you can make speeches on any topic with human-like voices.
 It also lets you manage the accent and language as per your need.

 Virbo supports over 120 plus languages, which gives you flexibility over speech creation.
 Moreover, you can also add AI avatars in the videos to make them more exceptional.
 The templates of Virbo help you create videos without investing extra time and effort.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/X4q6gyaEojM?si=ImdFm6Zsr0azykqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Conclusion

 In the following article, we have discovered some of the profitable **free text-to-voice generator tools**.
 You can use these reliable tools without facing any complexity and problems.
 The top 10 tools through which you can make the text to voice videos in lossless quality.